truenas/middleware/docs/userguide/truenas_options.rst

 * a replication task fails

 * a VMware login or a :ref:`VMware-Snapshot` task fails

+* 30 days before the license expires and when the license expires

 * the status of a LSI MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_